zackmorgs/still-stayer/readme.md

 2. Place it in the themes folder
     - `/wp-content/themes/`
+    - What you do should result in `/wp-content/themes/still-stayer`.
 3. Create the following pages using wordpress.
 Just give them a title for now.
     - Listen
         - Not content editable.